Bizzabo vs RainFocus: Which Platform is Best?

 • Is your team looking for a platform they can learn quickly, or are you willing to invest months in onboarding for deeper configurability?

-• Once your events generate leads and engagement data, how do you plan to enrich, prioritize, and act on those contacts?
+• Once your events generate leads and engagement data, how do you plan to enrich those contacts with verified direct dials, firmographics, and buyer intent signals before handing them to sales?

 Bizzabo is built for B2B event teams that want one platform without legacy complexity.
 Its Event Experience OS combines registration, marketing, networking, and analytics under one roof, with the Klik SmartBadge adding a proprietary hardware layer for contactless lead capture and attendee tracking that no competitor offers.
 Bizzabo works well for teams running 10+ events per year who want usability and dedicated customer success support.
 However, its $17,999/year minimum and long add-on menu mean costs climb quickly, and some users find the platform more rigid than expected when customizing non-standard workflows.